JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 As for all your files, your password will still be protected by the security protocols necessary to simply access the system as a whole and your own filesystem in particular.
 So, this should still be pretty secure on HPC systems but you might want to use it with caution in less secure environments such as laptops or desktops.
 For other alternatives, see the documentation on `git credentials <https://git-scm.com/docs/gitcredentials>`_.

-Before building the jedi code, you should also make sure that git is configured to interpret files that are stored on :doc:`git-lfs </inside/developer_tools/gitlfs>`:
+Before building the jedi code, you should also make sure that git is configured to interpret files that are stored on :ref:`git-lfs-devtools`:

 .. code-block:: bash